AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/choose-payment-method-in-wp.md

 We do not accept checks

-## Changing your payment method and credit&nbsp;card details
+## Changing your payment method and credit&nbsp;card details {#changing-your-payment-method-and-credit-card-details}

 >[!NOTE]
 >